 You may also have had accommodations for physical/medical or mental health reasons.
 If that is the case, I need a letter from your medical or mental health professional sharing:

-Amy Wilms, Assistant Dean of Academic Success & Disability Services, will work with you in person to determine and set up academic accommodations.
-Once you register for classes, sign up for an appointment to meet with her in the Student Development Center, ground floor of the Armacost Library, across from Human Resources.
+Amy Wilms, Assistant Dean of Academic Success & Disability Services, will work with you to determine and set up academic accommodations.
+Once you register for classes, schedule an appointment to meet with her.

 If you are seeking housing accommodations, you must complete the Accommodated Housing Request packet.
 Download the packet here.
 A qualified medical/mental health professional must complete some of the paperwork as well.